 - Bitcoin Compensation: Consultants that accept Bitcoin must include the fair market value of the cryptocurrency on the date received for services performed as an independent contractor.
 Bitcoin paid by an employer for remuneration for services also constitutes wages for employment tax purposes.

 The process of preparing taxes can be very challenging even before including Bitcoin gains and losses, but fortunately, it is starting to get easier.
 Cryptocurrency exchanges are making it easier than ever to comply with these laws.
 Coinbase and other major exchanges provide 1099-MISC forms to individuals with large enough gains and provide everyone with easy access to their transaction history to calculate their cost basis as well as add up their gains and losses for the year.
 This is especially helpful for crypto-to-crypto transactions.

-ZenLedger takes things a step further by aggregating data from numerous exchanges and automatically filling in common IRS forms like Form 8949 and Schedule D during tax season.
+ZenLedger crypto tax software takes things a step further by aggregating data from numerous exchanges and automatically filling in common IRS forms like Form 8949 and Schedule D during tax season.
 If you experienced Bitcoin losses, you can even automate the process of harvesting those losses to offset other gains or your total income tax liability.
 These capabilities will reduce the amount of time that your CPA requires to file your taxes—potentially lowering your costs.

 The Bottom Line

 Bitcoin prices have experienced considerable volatility over the years, resulting in significant gains and losses for investors.
 At the same time, the IRS and SEC have stepped up their enforcement actions to ensure that crypto companies are playing by the rules and crypto investors are paying their fair share.